 The best way to request a repeat prescription is by using our online services (see our appointments page for details on how to register).
 This is the safest and quickest way to obtain a prescription.

-When requesting a repeat prescription, please use the repeat prescription form provided with your last prescription.
+If this is not possible, then please use the repeat prescription form provided with your last prescription.
 Please clearly indicate those items that you need.
 Either hand in the form to reception or post the form to us.

 Collecting Repeat Prescriptions

 We deal with many hundreds of repeat prescription requests each week and each prescription needs to be carefully checked and printed before it can be signed.
-Please allow at least two full working days for your prescription to be ready.
-We are happy for you to request your prescription a week or two in advance if needed.
+Please allow at least THREE full working days for your prescription to be ready.
+We are happy for you to request your prescription a week in advance if needed.
 If you are posting the request to us, please allow extra time for the post to be delivered.
 If you wish, you can include a stamped self-addressed envelope and we will post your prescription to you.